 - Physical therapy to help strengthen the muscles around your knee.
 This is a long-term commitment that can take months to be effective.

-- Occupational therapy to teach you how to lessen the impact of your diagnosis and pain in your daily life.
+- Occupational therapy teach you how to lessen the impact of your diagnosis and pain in your daily life.

 - Cortisone shots may be recommended to help relieve the pain you feel but can actually cause additional joint damage in the long term.